rozahp/create-cert/README.md

-# Base for creating a certificate authority and client and server certificates
+# Base for creating a certificate authority

+Create a certificate authority and client and server certificates for usage in your local network.

 ## AUTHOR